 I understand that I’m painting with a very broad brush here, but one of the common threads that run through the typical WMP homeless person is a rejection of the available resources that provide other options.
 Area shelters have rules, and one of the main rules is “no drugs, no booze.”
 Some just don’t like rules period, but most choose to live here rather than avail themselves of conventional shelter because they have habits that are not welcome in the shelters.
 One of the by-products of these habits is trash, namely bottles, cans, and more seriously, needles.

 So you can imagine my disappointment at having to brief my 12 and 4 year old kids on what a discarded needle looks like, not to pick up ANYTHING without gloves, and try all day to get my 4 year old, who really likes to help, not to pick up pretty much everything he sees.
-Especially dangerous is discarded clothing, which can have needles hidden in it.

 It still had the serial number on the front, obviously taken from some house or business.